fairDataSociety/beeson/README.md

 All sections are padded to fit segments (32 bytes), where
 - Header is always present at BeeSon types
-- DNA is presented at _container types_ and _misc types_.
+- TypeScpecification is presented at _container types_ and _misc types_.
 In other cases, it is omitted.
-- Data implementation is the serialized data itself that only stores the value of the data described in the header (and in the DNA).
+- Data implementation is the serialized data itself that only stores the value of the data described in the header (and in the TypeScpecification).

-The elements of the DNA (abiSegmentSize, typeDefinition array, etc.) are packed, but the whole DNA byte serialization is padded to a whole segment.
+The elements of the TypeScpecification (abiSegmentSize, typeDefinition array, etc.) are packed, but the whole TypeScpecification byte serialization is padded to a whole segment.
 It is needed, because the data implementation part can start on a new segment which is required for cheap BMT inclusion proofs.
-Also, if the DNA is processed the Data Implementation has random access to its elements.
+Also, if the TypeScpecification is processed the Data Implementation has random access to its elements.

 The data implementation also consists of segments where the data type can reserve one or more segments.
 If the data is smaller than a segment (32 bytes) than the data will be padded with zeros for the whole segment.